Mazda 2 DE

 The metering valve on the Denso high-pressure pump fails, with metal particles contaminating the entire fuel system including all injectors.
 Total failure possible.

 Symptoms: Engine won't start, severe juddering, power drop to zero - !!
-Leaking Injector Seals from 100,000 km
+Turbo failure from oil starvation from 120,000 km

 Copper sealing rings on the injectors fail under pressure and heat.
 If the seat is not properly cleaned during replacement, the problem recurs.
 Repeated repair is often necessary.